sqroot-eu/sqroot.eu/_posts/2012/2012-01-20-of-c-and-exams-in-general.markdown

 - school
 ---
 This post marks the end of my 3rd semester in the <a href="http://itcollege.ee">best IT university in Estonia</a>.
 The subject?
 Programming in C#.
 The exam?
 Awesome.
 What ever do I mean?
 How could an exam be anything but excruciating?
-Let me explain by telling you why I became (<a href="https://sqroot.eu/2011/be-a-developer-not-a-programmer/">more precicely, want to become</a>) a developer.
+Let me explain by telling you why I became (<a href="{{ site.url }}/2011/be-a-developer-not-a-programmer">more precicely, want to become</a>) a developer.
 Development is a <span style="text-decoration: underline">creative</span> field and as with any other similar subject - be it painting, composing or even cooking - offers a certain amount of satisfaction, both during and after a problem is tackled.
 It took me a while to figure this out.
 Skip back half a decade to my high-school years.
 I kept putting off studying Russian in favour of solving math problems by writing algorithms (the odd thing was that I wasn't  really fond of math during the time).
 Thinking back, it's obvious why I did it.
 The process of problem-solving was far more interesting and rewarding than all those pesky (<em>useless</em>) grammar rules or even the end result, the algorithm.
 Passion, of course, changes everything: dull problems become exciting and the goal changes from the big finish to the journey.